advancedresearch/advancedresearch.github.io/blog/2023-10-28-hegeleans-russelleans-and-wittgensteineans.md

 So, I will mention some stuff first to bring you out of this misconception.

 Hegel was a supporter of the French revolution and skeptical toward Christianity.
-Late in life, Hegel found some aspects of Christianity that he found appealing.
+Late in life, Hegel found some aspects of Christianity that he thought was appealing.

 It is easy to explain this, but it requires some background on the history of Christianity.